satishgoda/programmingusingpython/myportfolio/projects/attributes/README.rst

 About
 -----

-By making use of Python's descriptor protocol, I have implemented a custom attributes system.
+By making use of Python's descriptor protocol, I have prototyped a very basic custom attributes system.
+The attributes can also be saved and loaded back as presets.

 -------------------
 Classes Implemented